TheFriendlyCoder/pyjen/README.md

 Comments, suggestions and bugs may be reported to the project [maintainer](mailto:kevin@thefriendlycoder.com).

-Full API documentation can be found [here](http://www.thefriendlycoder.com/PyJen)
+Full API documentation can be found at [TheFriendlyCoder.com](http://www.thefriendlycoder.com/PyJen)

 Quick start guide
 =================
-1. First, we recommend that you install the pip package manager as described [here](http://www.pip-installer.org/en/latest/installing.html).
+1. First, we recommend that you install the pip package manager as described on the [pip](http://www.pip-installer.org/en/latest/installing.html) website.

 2. Install PyJen directly from PyPI using PIP: